Coalition government: India

-Since India's Independence on 15 August 1947, Indian National Congress, the major political party instrumental in Indian independence movement, ruled the nation.
-The first Prime Minister Jawaharlal Nehru, second PM Lal Bahadur Shastri and the third PM Indira Gandhi, all were from the Congress party.
-However, Raj Narain, who had unsuccessfully contested election against Indira from the constituency of Rae Bareilly in 1971, lodged a case, alleging electoral malpractices.
-In June 1975, Indira was found guilty and barred by High Court from holding public office for six years.
-In response, an ungracious Emergency was declared under the pretext of national security.
-The next election's result was that India's first-ever coalition government was formed at the national level under the Prime Ministership of Morarji Desai, which was also the first non-Congress national government, which existed from 24 March 1977 to 15 July 1979, headed by the Janata Party, an amalgam of political parties opposed to Emergency imposed between 1975 and 1977.
-As the popularity of Janata Party dwindled, Morarji Desai had to resign and Chaudhary Charan Singh, a rival of Desai became the fifth PM.
+After India's Independence on 15 August 1947, the Indian National Congress, the major political party instrumental in the Indian independence movement, ruled the nation.
+The first Prime Minister, Jawaharlal Nehru, his successor Lal Bahadur Shastri, and the third Prime Minister, Indira Gandhi, were all members of the Congress party.
+However, Raj Narain, who had unsuccessfully contested an election against Indira from the constituency of Rae Bareli in 1971, lodged a case alleging electoral malpractice.
+In June 1975, Indira was found guilty and barred by the High Court from holding public office for six years.
+In response, a state of emergency was declared under the pretext of national security.
+The next election resulted in the formation of India's first ever national coalition government under the prime ministership of Morarji Desai, which was also the first non-Congress national government.
+It existed from 24 March 1977 to 15 July 1979, headed by the Janata Party, an amalgam of political parties opposed to the emergency imposed between 1975 and 1977.
+As the popularity of the Janata Party dwindled, Desai had to resign, and Chaudhary Charan Singh, a rival of his, became the fifth Prime Minister.
 However, due to lack of support, this coalition government did not complete its five-year term.

-Congress returned to the power in 1980 under Indira Gandhi, and later under Rajiv Gandhi as the 6th PM.
-However, the next general election of 1989 once again brought a coalition government under National Front, which lasted until 1991, with two Prime Ministers, the second one being supported by Congress.
-The 1991 election resulted in a Congress led stable minority government for five years.
-The next 11th parliament produced three Prime Ministers in two years and forced the country back to the polls in 1998.
-The first successful coalition government in India which completed the whole 5-year term was the Bharatiya Janata Party (BJP) led National Democratic Alliance with Atal Bihari Vajpayee as PM from 1999 to 2004.
-Then another coalition, Congress led United Progressive Alliance, consisting of 13 separate parties ruled India for two terms from 2004 to 2014 with Manmohan Singh as PM.
-However, in the 16th general election in May 2014, BJP secured majority on its own (first party to do so since 1984 election) and National Democratic Alliance came into power, with Narendra Modi as Prime Minister.
-In 2019, Narendra Modi got re-elected as Prime Minister for the second time as National Democratic Alliance again secured majority in the 17th general election.
+Congress returned to power in 1980 under Indira Gandhi, and later under Rajiv Gandhi as the sixth prime minister.
+However, the general election of 1989 once again brought a coalition government under National Front, which lasted until 1991, with two prime ministers, the second one being supported by Congress.
+The 1991 election resulted in a Congress-led stable minority government for five years.
+The eleventh parliament produced three prime ministers in two years and forced the country back to the polls in 1998.
+The first successful coalition government in India which completed a whole five-year term was the Bharatiya Janata Party (BJP)-led National Democratic Alliance with Atal Bihari Vajpayee as prime minister from 1999 to 2004.
+Then another coalition, the Congress-led United Progressive Alliance, consisting of 13 separate parties, ruled India for two terms from 2004 to 2014 with Manmohan Singh as PM.
+However, in the 16th general election in May 2014, the BJP secured a majority on its own (becoming the first party to do so since the 1984 election), and the National Democratic Alliance came into power, with Narendra Modi as prime minister.
+In 2019, Narendra Modi was re-elected as prime minister as the National Democratic Alliance again secured a majority in the 17th general election.
+India returned to an NDA led coalition government in 2024 as the BJP failed to achieve an outright majority.